omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - don't plan on doing anything to address this

 ## Functionality to add:
+- move text on bottom of create_workout.html page to center
 - still need to center multiple pages
 - add an "add workout to others profiles" on a workouts page if you are a coach
   - allows you to add a workout from one athlete to another or to yourself.